Artikelbild-KI-Tools

 The success of ChatGPT came as a surprise; accordingly, schools, colleges, and universities have yet to learn how to use ChatGPT.
 But it is very likely that educational institutions will make extensive use of AI recognition tools such as OpenAI’s “AI Text Classifier” to recognize AI-generated texts.

-However, it does not look like ChatGPT will be banned in schools and colleges for the time being.
-In the meantime, there are numerous media reports in which teachers, lecturers, principals, etc. have their say.
 The tone is similar throughout: A ban on the technology for university teaching does not make sense or is almost impossible to implement.
 It is much more important to teach students the meaning of their own work on the material.

 Let’s be honest: You study for yourself in order to acquire qualifications.
 So if you study, work hard and use ChatGPT to support you, you have a tool that will help you in your studies.
 We wish you good luck with it!